jbesomi/texthero/website/docs/getting-started.md

 ###### Integration of the calculation into an existing dataframe

-The only thing you _can_ but _should not_ do is store a _DocumentTermDF_ in your dataframe, as the performance is really bad.
+The only thing you _can_ but _should not_ do is store a _DataFrame_ in your pandas dataframe, as the performance is really bad.
 If you really want to, you can do it like this like this:
  ```python
  >>> data = pd.read_csv("https://github.com/jbesomi/texthero/raw/master/dataset/bbcsport.csv")
  >>> data_count = data["text"].pipe(count)